dandedj/rust_perf/README.md

 ## Summary
 Two different implementations of a simple server (one in Rust and one in Java) were created.
-Each server takes in a request that is approximately 2K and returns a simple request.
+Each server takes in a request that is approximately 2K and returns a simple response.
 The code looks for one value in the JSON request and returns a different response depending on whether that was present (coppa).
-This use-case was chosen since it is most like a real-time adtech scenario, and since the values are actually used, there is little chance for internal optimizations.
+This use-case was chosen since it is most like a real-time adtech scenario, and since the values are actually consumed, there is little chance for internal optimizations.

-Each system logs approximately the same amount of information as the log.
+Each system logs approximately the same amount of information.

 ## Running the Java Server